pcjco/PyFuzzy-renamer/README.md

 *   click on the **`Choices`** button to add a selection of file paths to the current **choices**;
 *   Go to **`File->Choices->Choices from Directory`** menu to add file paths from a selected folder to the current **choices**;
 *   Go to **`File->Choices->Choices from Clipboard`** menu to add files paths from clipboard to the current **choices**.
 If clipboard contains a folder, then the file paths of the files inside this folder are added;
+*   Go to **`File->Choices->Choices from File`** menu to import choices from a CSV (or XLSX, TXT) file (one choice per row).
+If 2 values per line (comma separated) the first value is the string used for comparison and the second one is the string used for renaming (=alias).
+For example, if a candidate to rename is `3DWorldRunner.png` and best choice is `3-D Battles of World Runner, The` but the rename need to be the name 3dbatworru.png, then the CSV should contain a line like `"3-D Battles of World Runner, The", 3dbatworru`;
 *   Go to **`File->Choices`** menu to add recently selected folders to the current **choices**;
 *   Drag files or folders into application panel and choose **`Choices`** to add file paths to the current **choices**.
 For folders, the file paths of the files inside folders are added;
 *   Paste (Ctrl+V) into application panel and choose **`Choices`** to add file paths or folders in clipboard to the current **choices**.
 For folders, the file paths of the files inside folders are added